← Blog

 What changed under the hood

-All dashboard surfaces — license, instances, run history, ops, settings — moved into the commander-landing repo.
-The slug consolidated from `commander-app` to `commander`.
-The auth cookie renamed to `commander_access`.
-The agent token renamed from `CLAUDE_CODE_OAUTH_TOKEN` to `COMMANDER_AGENT_TOKEN` with a one-cycle legacy fallback so existing workers don't break on the cutover.
-Type-check green across all four touched repos; thirty-nine worker tests still pass.
+All dashboard surfaces — license, instances, run history, ops, settings — moved into a single repo alongside the landing.
+Auth tokens were renamed and consolidated, with a one-cycle legacy fallback so existing workers don't break on the cutover.
+Type-check green across all touched repos; the worker test suite still passes.

 The right architecture is the one with the fewest seams that customers can feel.
 We had two seams.
 Now we have zero.